rickstaa/stable-learning-control/docs/source/control/saving_and_loading.rst

 .. contents:: Table of Contents

-In this section we'll cover
+In this section, we'll cover

 - what outputs come from Machine Learning Control algorithm implementations,
 - what formats they're stored in and how they're organised,